After-sales services during an asset's lifetime: collaborative planning of system upgrades: Conclusion

 \section{Conclusion}

 This paper considers a continuous-time stochastic model in order to determine an optimal upgrade policy for systems in an asset.
-This model is novel for combining several aspects that are relatively under-examined in existing literature: functionality gap, an predetermined overhaul plan, age-dependent cost functions and finite lifetime of the asset.
+This model is novel for combining several aspects that are relatively under-examined in existing literature: functionality gap, a predetermined overhaul plan, age-dependent cost functions and finite lifetime of the asset.
 For this model, we analytically characterize the structure of the optimal upgrade policy.
-For the base case, we establish that it is optimal to never upgrade if the cycle costs are concave, and to upgrade after every $T \in (0,H]$ time units if the cycle costs are convex or S-shaped, where $H$ is the asset's lifetime.
-We also provide properties that an optimal upgrade policy satisfies for other shapes of the cycle cost function, see Section~\ref{sec:GeneralCycleCosts}.
-We use these results as building blocks to design an efficient solution approach based on dynamic programming when the penalty for executing upgrades outside overhauls is non-negative.
+For the base case {with no penalty for not upgrading at an overhaul moment}, we establish that it is optimal to never upgrade if the cycle costs are concave, and to upgrade at {equidistant time intervals} if the cycle costs are convex. {Based on these two results, we further characterize the structure of the optimal policy first for S-shaped cycle costs, and then for generalized cycle costs.} We use these {analytical} results as building blocks to design an efficient solution approach based on dynamic programming when the penalty for executing upgrades outside overhauls is non-negative.

 Naturally, the optimal upgrade policy depends heavily on the input parameters.
 Many intuitive sensitivity results can be made rigorous.
-For example, the optimal number of upgrades can only decrease as the price $c_0$ becomes larger.
-A more subtle approach needs to be taken for other input parameters: as penalty $c_d$ increases, the optimal upgrade policy can only change to one where the number of upgrades that are not executed jointly with overhauls is less.
-However, that does not imply that the optimal number of upgrades is non-increasing in~$c_d$.
-Similar for the number of overhauls: the optimal number of upgrades does not need to be non-decreasing together with the number of overhauls.
-Yet, adding more overhauls with respect to a former overhaul plan will ensure that the optimal number of upgrades does not increase.
-Finally, the number of upgrades also does not necessarily have to be non-decreasing with the steepening of the total cycle cost curve.
+For example, the optimal number of upgrades {cannot increase} as the {upgrade} price becomes larger.
+A more subtle approach needs to be taken for other input parameters: as the penalty {of upgrading at a non-overhaul moment} increases, the optimal upgrade policy can only change to one where the number of upgrades that are not executed jointly with overhauls is less. {However, surprisingly, that does not imply that the optimal number of upgrades is a non-increasing function of this penalty.
+Also, when the number of overhauls {increases}, the optimal number of upgrades can decrease.} Finally, the number of upgrades also does not necessarily have to be non-decreasing with the steepening of the cycle costs.